Randgalt/takari-swagger/README.md

 3. Set the base path for the APIs via `basePath()`
 4. Finally, call `build()`

 The returned `Swagger` instance can be used to return the Swagger JSON.
-Either use takari-swagger-bundle for this or provide your own (see ApiDocsResource.java for an example)
+Either use takari-swagger-bundle for this or provide your own (see ApiDocsResource.java for an example).